Updated June 20, 2019. Subscribe now to stay informed.

 What about the rest?

 The other charities we evaluated achieve our “Donate” recommendation.
-This means they demonstrate basic signs of trustworthiness and effectiveness, but we need to see more information about how they monitor their performance and evaluate their programs in order to recommend them with confidence.
+This means they are likely to be trustworthy and effective, but we need to see more in order to recommend them with confidence.

 *Productivity Commission (2013).
 Deep and Persistent Disadvantage in Australia.
 Australian Government.
 Available at https://www.pc.gov.au/research/supporting/deep-persistent-disadvantage